SEB-9-BH/intro-to-full-stack-development/frameworks-and-libraries/README.md

 ### Unopinionated

-Unopinionated frameworks invert the patterns of opinionated frameworks.
+Unopinionated frameworks are the opposite of opinionated frameworks and allow developers more freedom in their projects.
+Since these frameworks are the inverse of opionated they prefer ***configuration*** over ***convention***.
+Once again this has a few pros and cons.

 #### Pros